 The Walkers believe in inclusive, love-filled, and sometimes extreme discipline and parenting.
 That is–there is no banishing children to their rooms, no ignoring or withholding love, and certainly no hitting or hurting in any way.
 They use a form of natural consequence for bad behavior.
 For example, when a child’s negative behavior is harmful to another individual, they lose the privilege of initiating interaction with others for a time.
 The logic here is that if this same behavior were exhibited as an adult, it could result in prison . . . which would be much harsher than the discipline received at home.

-The aim of parenting is to teach the children to be in control of themselves.
+Parenting aims to teach the children to be in control of themselves.
 If they don’t learn proper behavior when they’re young, they will have problems as adults that will not only make their own lives miserable but will affect the lives of others–their spouses and children.
 So when this child loses the privilege of interacting with others, they are not sent away.
 Instead, they sit in a specified location (family is still all around) and may not initiate interaction.
 If another child wants to play legos with him, that child brings the legos and initiates the interaction.
 When Mom wants to hug him, she enters his space and hugs him.
 When it’s dinner time, food is brought to him and he eats while the family eats–in the same room, but his spot.

 Other extreme measures of discipline and parenting may include the removal of any extras in this child’s life for a time.
 Never eliminating the necessities of life (Maslow’s Hierarchy of Needs), there have been times when a child doesn’t respond appropriately to regular discipline, and so privileges and extravagances are taken away.